dgunawan/product-delivery-ingredients/index.md

 * Think self-monitoring, self-regulating and self-healing mechanisms
 * Use the the [Technology Radar](https://www.thoughtworks.com/radar) from Thoughtworks to guide your team’s architecture decisions

-> "Can’t do architecture without programming, and can’t do programming without architecture" Martin Fowler
+> "Can’t do architecture without programming, and can’t do programming without architecture" - Martin Fowler

 ### Development environment
 * Choose a well-known (and free) IDE
 * Documented, easy and quick to set up
 * Repeatable, rebuildable everytime - no snowflake setup
-* No special tweaks here or there ,use tools out-of-the-box and standardise
+* No special tweaks if bit required,use tools out-of-the-box and standardise
 * Use automated build tool e.g. Maven or Cake and Fake

 ### Repositories